Level: Advanced (Level 3)Awarding Body: Pearson

 Awarding Body: Pearson

-The BTEC Level 3 Extended Diploma in Sport and Exercise Sciences is 1080 GLH (equivalent in size to three A Levels).
-Comprises of 13 units 7 of which are mandatory (4 of which are externally set).
-Mandatory content (67%).
-External assessment (42%).
+The BTEC Level 3 National Extended Diploma in Sport is 1080 GLH (equivalent in size to three A Levels).
+Comprises of 10 mandatory units (4 of which are externally set under controlled conditions).

 For more information on specifications and a full list of units studied you can visit the following link: